yuqinlear/jsdom/lib/newapi1.md

 // ... etc. See https://console.spec.whatwg.org/#logging
 ```

+(Note that it is probably best to set up these event listeners *before* calling `jsdom()`, since errors or console-invoking script might happen during parsing.)

 If you simply want to redirect the virtual console output to another console, like the default Node.js one, you can do

 ```js